Teddy Nambooze

-Teddy Nambooze is a Ugandan accountant and a legislator.
-She serves as the elected Woman Member of Parliament for Mpigi district in Uganda's 11th parliament.
-Politically, she is affiliated to National Unity Platform (NUP) under whose ticket she contested and won in the 2021 general elections.
+Teddy Nambooze is a Ugandan politician and accountant.
+She is serving as the woman member of Parliament for Mpigi district in the twelfth Parliament under the National Unity Platform (NUP).

 Early life and education

-Nambooze was born in Ggoli a village in Kammengo sub-county along Kampala-Masaka road in Mpigi district.
+Nambooze was born in Ggoli, a village in Kammengo sub-county along Kampala-Masaka road in Mpigi district.
 She attended St. Bruno Secondary School Ggoli in Kammengo sub-county for her high school education.
-Nambooze studied a bachelor's degree in Business Administration at Nkumba University, Entebbe, in Uganda in 2002.
+Nambooze studied for a bachelor's degree in business administration at Nkumba University, Entebbe, in Uganda in 2002.

 Career

 Nambooze worked as a data entry officer at the Ministry of Education before joining the Hunger project in Kalamba sub-county in Butamabala district, the project was intended to teach women in the area financial skills to alleviate poverty.
-The project set up a SACCO and due to her hard work, Nambooze was appointed the SACCO manager.
+The project set up a SACCO of which she was appointed the manager.

 In 2011, Nambooze started up a bank in the names Trust Development Initiative (TRUDI) where she currently serves as the director.
-In 2016, she contested on the Mpigi district woman MP seat but unfortunately results were not in her favor.
-In 2021, Nambooze came back to contest on the same position and this time round she emerged the winner.
-She is currently a legislator in the Parliament of Uganda serving as the Woman member of Parliament for Mpigi district.
+In 2016, she contested on the Mpigi district woman MP seat but did not win.
+In 2021, Nambooze came back to contest on the same position and was victorious.
+She is currently a legislator in the Parliament of Uganda serving as the woman member of Parliament for Mpigi district.
+In 2025 Teddy Nambooze was nominated by National Unity Platform to contest as their flag bearer on the Mpigi District woman MP seat.
+She won and was sworn in on 15 May 2026 as the elected Mpigi District woman MP for the 2026 to 2031 term.